 - The goat is unharmed by the interaction as the absence of the interaction doesn’t affect it, but the insects get deprived of a significant amount of food resources.

-- This is a form of competition where the stronger species negatively impacts the growth of weaker species present in the same ecological niche.
+- This is a form of competition where the stronger species negatively impact the growth of weaker species present in the same ecological niche.

 2. Larger and smaller fishes

 - In aquatic habitats, smaller fishes compete with larger fishes for food resources.
-Both the type of fishes feed on phytoplankton and zooplankton found in the water.
+Both the type of fish feed on phytoplankton and zooplankton found in the water.

 - The larger fishes can find and feed on these resources easily, which makes the resources scarce for the smaller fishes.